 MISSION The mission of the Washington State Team Disc Golf League (TDG) is to provide a social environment to foster competitive and progressive handicapped disc golf play for all skill levels of the players that have contributed to the community to grow the sport of disc golf.
 The TDG league is a fundraiser event to benefit the growth of disc golf in the Puget Sound area.

 COST & PAYOUT Teams will provide a sponsorship “Donation” to the league prior to the start of the season.
-The Team “Donation” will be $270 per team and will cover Event Expenses, Prizes, and the Course Improvement Fund (donated to local course projects).
+The North and South division Team “Donation” will be $270.
+The South Sound division “Donation” will be $120.
+The “Donation” will be used for Expenses, Prizes, and the Course Improvement Fund (donated to local course projects).
+Additional Event fees ($130 per Team) apply for Horseshoe Lake Golf Course for lunch and use of carts during the Event.
 Changes to a Team’s Roster after the start of the First TDG Event will incur a $25 “Donation” per roster change.

 TEAMS & PLAYERS Teams will have at least SIX, but no more than NINE players on the Roster.
 There are no player restrictions for a team, although a mixed team of Amateur, Women, and Professional players would be preferred.
 Team Rosters must be submitted at least two weeks prior to the start of the First TDG Event.
 Players shall play in at least TWO singles matches in order to compete at the Final Event.
-After the First Event, players are required to have competed in a singles match prior to competing in a doubles match.
+After the First Event, players are required to have played in a singles match at the next Event to compete in a doubles match.
 Players shall only play in ONE doubles match per Event.

 EVENT FORMAT Each Event will match up TWO teams against each other for TWO rounds.
 The format for each round will be FOUR matches of Handicapped Singles and ONE match of Handicapped Doubles.
 Before the First Round, a coin flip is used to determine which team will submit their roster for the First Round.
 Teams will alternate for the Second Round.
 If a team is not able to field all the required round matches, then the doubles match is fielded first and all other matches are played as singles, except if a team has less than FOUR players a round, then matches will be singles.